longevityframework/longevity/manual/context/persistent-state.md

 The persistent state is a container for your roots where the persistence information is stored.
 You might find database IDs, optimistic locking counters, dirty flags, and created/modified columns in there.
-While you will be able to see these things when querying your database by hand, in your application, the persistent state is a black box.
+While you will be able to see some of these things when querying your database by hand, in your application, the persistent state is a black box.
 But you can always get at your aggregate with method `get`:

     val userState: PState[User] = getUserState()
     val user: User = userState.get